Hepatitis B Virus Tests

 protected against HBV for life.
 It also can show that you received the HBV

-antibodies.
+antigen.
 In this case you are still contagious.

 Hepatitis B e-antigen (HBeAg) shows an active contagious